-- A Date with Rosie Palms: Fry mentions a girlfriend who owned a car like that, except it was her dad's, except she was simply a girl who lived next door and never closed her curtains.
+- A Date with Rosie Palms: Implied when Fry over-explains that his "girlfriend" was simply a girl who lived next door and never closed her curtains.

 - Anachronism Stew: Let's just say that Pastorama is not exactly an accurate representation of the 20th century...Cowboy on a hover-moped: Time for the mammoth hunt, dudes!

 - As Himself: Bob Barker provides the voice for the head of Bob Barker.

 - Beard of Evil: Flexo has a beard, but isn't the evil one.
 Bender is.

 - Blatant Lies: The drunken alien on Cop Department claims that he didn't fire off any lasers, despite the smoking hole in his ceiling.
 When confronted, he claims it's the "crazy upstairs lady".
 URL points out they're on the top floor of the apartment building.

 - The Blind Leading the Blind: Pastorama got a lot about the 20th century wrong but Fry as a tour guide isn't much better.

 - Does This Remind You of Anything?: The Professor asks everyone to join him in his bedroom for a "private viewing", and draws the curtains, before telling them to "feast their eyes" on something.
 It turns out to be an atom of Jumbonium.
 Lampshaded when Leela gets uncomfortable with the display.

 - Even Evil Has Standards: Despite turning out to be the evil one, Bender is offended that Fry thinks Flexo is evil because of the goatee and calls him prejudiced.